PlatzKiecker/docs/README.md

 #### Overview

 In the settings area the restauranteur can manually manage the settings of the restaurant according to their wishes.
-This includes the name of the restaurant, the default booking duration, the tables and the different zones in which the tables can be organised.
+This includes the name of the restaurant, the default booking duration, the tables and the different zones in which the tables can be organised. <br> Note: restaurant name, default booking duration and tables as well as bookable periods are necessary to be able to create bookings.

 ![Settings](images/settings.png)